Text and Photographs by Chris Marais

 Nonetheless, we emerged from this legendary piece of Africa as firm new members of the Kgalagadi Fan Club.
 And for interested parties, may we suggest an in-car music programme of Cat Stevens with springbok, Van Morrison with white-browed sparrow weavers, Mozart with yellow mongoose and absolute awed silence with oryx…

 Swinging back through Upington, we aimed for Kakamas.
 By now we had a sense of winding backwards and forwards across the mighty Orange River, the Mother Waters of southern Africa.
-Checking in at the Kalahari Gateway Hotel, we met the owner, Frik van Schalkwyk, who immediately insisted on taking us for a drive in his Land Cruiser.

-To the heart of the Outback of South Africa, a magnificent rockscape of mountains and quiver trees and the soft light of the evening sun glinting off the Orange River in the distance.
+We drove to the heart of the Outback of South Africa, a magnificent rockscape of mountains and quiver trees and the soft light of the evening sun glinting off the Orange River in the distance.
 We spent hours working here with the cameras, and came back at dawn the next day for more.
 Somewhere on the route we found the sign to Kenhardt, which Jules and I remembered well from 1996 from the madness of the Desert Storm rave out in the vast flatness of Verneukpan, where Sir Malcolm Campbell once tried to break the world land-speed record in his Bluebird.
 More memories.

 Last stop on the Gordonia Express was a return visit to the date-palm oasis village of Pella, 30 kilometres west-ish of Pofadder.
 This is our favourite town in the north, because of the hand-built cathedral, the good-hearted nuns and the utter isolation of the place.